ybergner/cpsx/install.md

 #### Start here if you are already running Cypress

 Clone the cps Xblock.
-All following code snippits assume you are in `/edx/app/edxapp`.
+All following code snippets assume you are in `/edx/app/edxapp`.
 ```
 cd /edx/app/edxapp
-sudo -u edxapp git clone https://github.com/peterhalpin/cpsx
+sudo -u edxapp git clone https://github.com/ybergner/cpsx
 ```

 **IMPORTANT**: In the following two files, replace `your-domain.org` with the domain name or IP of your server.
 For instance, if using the Vagrant / VirtualBox setup, the default IP address used by VirtualBox is `192.168.33.10`.
 So replace `your-domain.org` with `192.168.33.10` as instructed.